-6.27 Switch Statements and Static Analysis [CLL]
+6.27 Switch statements and static analysis [CLL]

-With the exception of unsafe programming (see 4 Language concepts) and the use of default cases, this vulnerability is not applicable to Ada as Ada ensures that a case statement, which only operates on discrete types, provides exactly one alternative for each value of the expression's subtype.
+With the exception of unsafe programming (see 5.1 Language concepts) and the use of default cases, the vulnerability as described in ISO/IEC 24772-1 subclause 6.27 does not apply to Ada.

+Ada ensures that a case statement or a case expression provide exactly one alternative for each value of the selecting expression's subtype.
 This restriction is enforced at compile time.
-The others clause can be used as the last choice of a case statement to capture any remaining values of the case expression type that are not covered by the preceding case choices.
-If the value of the expression is outside of the range of this discrete subtype (e.g., due to an uninitialized variable), then the resulting behaviour is well-defined (Constraint_Error is raised).
+An others choice can be used in the last alternative of a case statement or case expression to capture any remaining values of the selecting_expression subtype that are not covered by the preceding case choices.
+If the value of the expression is outside of the range of this subtype (e.g., due to an uninitialized variable), then the resulting behaviour is well-defined (if an others choice is present, that alternative may be selected, otherwise Constraint_Error is raised).
 Control does not flow from one alternative to the next.
 Upon reaching the end of an alternative, control is transferred to the end of the case statement.